 Building a Source Document from an application

-In Java, the recommended way to build a Saxon tree in memory is to use the
+It is also possible to build a Saxon tree in memory by using the

 Configuration object.
 (When using the JAXP Transformation API, the